yedino/galaxy42/doc/hacking.md

 # Debugging

-Run with option --d for debug.
+Run program (e.g. ./tunserver.elf) with option --d for debug.
+Also applies to many run scripts like: ./run-safe-thread-ub --d , ./run-safe-mem --d , ./rundevel.sh --d.

 ## Debug tools

-Possible goals:
+Possible goals for tools:
 + thread correctness: clang TSAN tool. (plus source-code uses clang Thread-Safety-Analysis).
 + UB other (including overflows): clang UBSAN tool.
 + memory correctness: valgrind (memcheck) tool.

-Tests you should run (separatelly):
+Tests you should run threfore (separate tests):

 1) Test for Thread and UB:
-a) build version with TSAN and UBSAN options in ccmake (requires clang)
+a) build version with TSAN and UBSAN options in ccmake (requires clang compiler to be set first!).
-b) and run ./run-safe-thread-ub
+b) and run ./run-safe-thread-ub - look for errors.

 This will run as-root (at least) on some systems - instead of running as-user the normal version (tunserver.elf that has setcap)
-...due to clang bug(?): abort-on-error seemingly not working correctly sometimes (e.g. debian 8) `
+...due to clang bug(?): abort-on-error seemingly not working correctly sometimes (e.g. debian 8)

+Do check/demonstrate how this tool is working, run it with options (to trigger TSAN/UBSAN errors - then this tests should abort and show error messages for this example bugs in code):
+`
 ./run-safe-thread-ub --special-tsan1=ON
 ./run-safe-thread-ub --special-unsan1=ON
 `
-will demonstrate errors that trigger TSAN / UBSAN.

-2) To run tests for Memory:
+2) To run tests for Memory, using valgrind:
-a) build normal version (without ccmake option TSAN.
-UBSAN is allowed if you want) and run  ./run-safe-mem
+a) build normal version (without ccmake options TSAN nor ASAN; UBSAN is allowed if you want) and run  ./run-safe-mem
 This will run as-root (at least) on some systems - instead of running as-user the normal version (tunserver.elf that has setcap)
 ...due to valgrind bug(?): refusing to run capability (setcap) binaries.